ArpitaSatsangi/ArpitaSatsangi/README.md

 ### Hi there 👋

 - 👯 I am Arpita Satsangi
-- 📖 I'm currently pursuing a degree in Electrical Engineering with a specialization in Computer Science
+- 📖 I'm a recent graduate in Electrical Engineering with a specialization in Computer Science
 - 🌱 I’m currently learning machine learning
 - 😄 Pronouns: She/her
 - ✨ Connect with me on: www.linkedin.com/in/arpita-satsangi-abs37161015